ssamadgh/swiftui-viper-module-template/README.md

 # SwiftUI Viper module template (🐉)

-SwiftUI template for iOS projects.
+SwiftUI **VIPER** template for iOS projects.

+## About

+This a template to generate VIPER modules for SwiftUI, So makes easy to develop a SwiftUI project based on VIPER architecture.

+This template is developed based on [VIPER Module Template](https://github.com/CoreKit/viper-module-template) for **UIKit**.

 ## Dependencies